 You own a vintage vehicle that you do not drive

-If you purchase a vintage car that sits in your garage, you still need to have insurance on it if you want protection for it to cover potential losses on the vehicle, like a tree falling on the garage and smashing the windshield, rather than getting collision insurance for accidents.
-Even if you have no intention of getting behind the wheel, you may want to purchase a policy.
+If you purchase a vintage car that sits in your garage, you still need to have insurance on it if you want protection for it to cover potential losses on the vehicle, like a tree falling on the garage and smashing the windshield or a fire, rather than getting collision insurance for accidents.
+Even if you have no intention of getting behind the wheel, you may want to purchase a policy that includes optional comprehensive auto to cover non-collision situations, including theft and vandalism.

 Your license is suspended

 If you get charged with a DUI, or have a messy driving record, it is possible that your license could get suspended.
-If that’s the case, you won’t be able to get it back until you have shown proof of financial responsibility with SR-22 insurance.
-SR-22 insurance is essentially a document that proves to the court that you have the minimum amount of insurance required by your state.
+If that is the case, you will not be able to get it back until you have shown proof of financial responsibility with an SR-22 certificate.
+An SR-22 is not actually insurance but is a certificate that proves to the court that you have the minimum amount of liability insurance required by your state.

 How to buy car insurance without a license

-If your license is suspended, you may need to purchase SR-22 insurance or the equivalent in your state.
-SR-22 insurance form is proof of liability insurance that is required for drivers labeled “high-risk.”
-Although not every insurance company offers it, you may want to research which companies do offer SR-22s if you are required to get one.
+If your license is suspended, you may need to file an SR-22 form or the equivalent in your state.
+An SR-22 certificate is proof of liability insurance that is required for drivers labeled “high-risk.”
+Although not every auto insurer offers it, you may want to research which carriers accept SR-22s if you are required to get one.
 This could be valuable if you are trying to buy car insurance when you do not have a license because under this category you would be labeled as a high-risk driver.

 Buy a policy with someone else as a listed driver